brugal/wolfcamql/README-wolfcam.txt

 cl_aviPrimeAudioRate  make audio dwScale and dwRate mutually prime

-cl_aviAudioWaitForVideoFrame  to delay writing audio before first video frame
+cl_aviAudioWaitForVideoFrame  to delay writing audio before specified number of video frames

+cl_aviAudioMatchVideoLength  to try and match audio and video data lengths (only works with large avi and ffmpeg pipe)

 ------------------------------------------------------------------